El Chapo Sons, Dubbed ‘Pioneers' Of Fentanyl Epidemic, Charged In Massive Sinaloa Cartel Case

 The man responsible for lighting that powder keg, El Chapo (“Shorty”), had been arrested several times in Mexico only to escape.
 Things changed after authorities there announced his capture in Sinaloa in January 2016.

-Guzman was extradited to the United States the following year and was convicted in 2019 of running a massive drug trafficking operation that smuggled in tons of cocaine, heroin, meth and pot to just about every state in the union.
+Guzman was extradited to the United States the following year and was convicted in 2019 of running a massive drug trafficking operation that smuggled in tons of cocaine, heroin, meth and pot that made its way to just about every state in the union.

 With their father imprisoned, El Chapo’s sons took the family business to even more violent and aggressive extremes, Milgram said.